BuilderAll Review Summary;

-There are a lot of tools avaiable with BuilderAll, from messenger bots, to drag and drop page website builders, so no one could argue you don't get a lot for your money.
+There are a lot of tools available with BuilderAll, from messenger bots, to drag and drop page website builders, so no one could argue you don't get a lot for your money.

-I loved being able to see an overview of it, I just wish I could edit the pages directly, rather than havig to go to the page builder apps to play around with it, but hey, I guess I am being picky.
+The funnel builder and overview works really well.
+I loved being able to see an overview of it, I just wish I could edit the pages directly, rather than having to go to the page builder apps to play around with it, but hey, I guess I am being picky.

-I honestly don't know how many of the apps I would use, especially as I have platforms and tools I happily use.
-For example Canva works a lot better than the image apps, including just being a swifter and quicker tool.
+I honestly don't know how many of the apps I would use, especially as I have platforms and tools I happily use and focus on the one 'job' that they need to do.